 The Stretch: 4-Way

-D036 is a material made from a polyester/spandex blend and is characterized by superior performance.
-It is set at a precise 160 GSM weight and has an astounding 4-way stretch.
-Additionally, it comes with a UPF 50+ rating and has resistance to pilling.
-Upon sourcing, consider D036 as your benchmark fabric.
+D036 is a polyester/spandex blend fabric.
+It is set at a precise 160 GSM weight and has true 4-way stretch.
+It meets UPF 50+ and pilling resistance standards.

 Advanced Fabric Considerations